shotgunsoftware/sg-jira-bridge/README.md

 **Python 2.7** is required.

+We recommend [setting up a virtual environment](https://docs.python-guide.org/dev/virtualenvs/) for doing testing.
 You may install the required packages using `pip` or `pipenv`.

 ### Using pip

+Ensure you have [virtualenv](https://pypi.org/project/virtualenv/) installed in your global Python installation.

 A _requirements.txt_ file is provided to install all required packages.

 ```bash